 Not owning property

 It is perfectly fine not to own property and remain a renter forever.
-This lifestyle gives you freedom and you can still become financially independent.
-Rather than in property, you can invest in the stock market instead.
-This is generally less hassle than buying and maintaining a property and also less costly.
+This lifestyle gives you more freedom and you can still become financially independent.
+Rather than in property, you can invest in the stock market.
+This is generally less of a hassle than buying and maintaining a property and also less costly.